 More details about Dr. Taylor’s remarkable 38-year career:

-• Among her trainees are current assistant, associate and full professors at several American universities an department heads and senior lecturers at the University of Malawi College of Medicine.
+- Among her trainees are current assistant, associate, and full professors at several American universities, as well as department heads and senior lecturers at the University of Malawi College of Medicine.

-• She actively engages with doors and helps them identify ways that they can make a significant impact in Malawi.
+- She actively engages with donors and helps them identify ways that they can make a significant impact in Malawi.
 She has cultivated a culture of philanthropy that fosters lasting partnerships and empowers donors to continue making a meaningful difference in the fight against malaria and other tropical diseases.